 The current vibration serviceability assessment (VSA) criteria for wind-induced vibrations in tall buildings is based largely on the human perception threshold, which is not necessarily translatable to human ‘acceptability’ of vibration.
 Therefore, issues such as the effects of wind induced motions on occupants' comfort, work performance, motion sickness, and sopite syndrome are not taken into account in current VSA guidelines.
 This paper provides an overview of the characteristics of wind-induced vibrations, state-of-the-art VSA guidelines, and the current understanding of occupants’ acceptability of wind-induced motion in tall buildings.
 The VSimulators facility in the Universities of Bath and Exeter to assess the effects of motion and environment on human is introduced.
 This facility enables in-depth research in this field through controlled simulation of structural motion and the environment and multi-modal measurement of human reactions.

 A full copy of the paper is available here:

 or can be downloaded from Researchgate by following the hyperlink.

-The VSimulators research facilities at University of Bath and Exeter are now completed and available for commercial use or to support research investigations.
+The VSimulators research facilities at the Universities of Bath and Exeter are now completed and available for commercial use or to support research investigations.
 For further enquiries, please contact Julie Lewis-Thompson at firstname.lastname@example.org.